wangxingchen2930/algorithm-and-data-structure/algorithm/README.md

 - Iterate the process, use a smaller *k* in each pass
 - In the last pass, use k = 1

+### Optimization

+- Every element is at most one position off to the right place after two-sorting and three-sorting.
+Saparate k-sorting function could be implemented for one-sorting (last sorting) which only need one time traversing.
+- Implementing the shell sort based on bubble sort could be early stopped by finding no swapping in any single traversing.

 ## Recursion

 - A divide-and-conquer technique